Yes, You Can Train Your Dog

 Patience and Practice Make Perfect

 Even the smartest dogs can take a little while to pick some things up.
+For some dogs, there could be an underlying condition that affects their behavior, too – watch for odd behaviors like a dog peeing in his sleep and speak with your vet.
 There are some actions they can master in one session, like learning to sit.
 But other things can take longer, and it’s important to have patience.
 You should also make sure that you have regular training sessions with your dog.
 Don’t expect to leave huge gaps between lessons and have them improve quickly.
 You need to practice things with your dog, whether it’s walking on a leash or coming to you when you call them.
 If you get frustrated, it’s ok to take a break instead of pushing forward.

 Take It One Step at a Time